oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The GLPK (GNU Linear Programming Kit) package is intended for solving large-scale linear programming (LP), mixed integer programming (MIP), and other related problems.
 It is a set of routines written in ANSI C  and organized in the form of a callable library.

-**URL**
+**More Information**

 https://www.gnu.org/software/glpk/

 **Available Versions**::

-    4.65-GCCcore-9.3.0
     4.65-GCCcore-10.2.0
-    5.0-GCCcore-11.2.0
     5.0-GCCcore-10.3.0
     4.65-GCCcore-8.3.0
+    4.65-GCCcore-9.3.0
+    5.0-GCCcore-11.2.0

 GLib